Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

 Not to be confused with Erasmus Mundus (EMJMD) scholarships!

 In the paragraph below with the word "mobility" we refer to a student enrolled at the University of L'Aquila who studies at a partner university abroad for some time.
-As you'll be enrolled at the University of L'Aquila too for the whole duration of our programme, you're eligible to apply for funding when you study abroad ("abroad" from the viewpoint of a L'Aquila student, then).
+As you'll be enrolled at the University of L'Aquila too for the whole duration of our programme, you're eligible to apply for extra funding when you study abroad ("abroad" from the viewpoint of a L'Aquila student, then).

 Other funding opportunities and benefits

-To give an idea, you may find below details about the funding opportunities available to students of the 2022 cohort.
+To give an idea, you may find below details about the funding opportunities available to students of the 2023 cohort.
 In their Year1 & Year2 they have all been receiving from the Abruzzo Region Agency for Education (A.D.S.U.) - Abruzzo is the region where L'Aquila is located:

 • Up to 3,000 EUR per year as allowance